BMW 7 Series (F01)

-The fifth generation of the BMW 7 Series was manufactured and marketed by BMW for model years 2008-2015 in two full-size luxury sedans configurations: F01 (short-wheelbase) and F02 (long-wheelbase) configurations.
+The fifth generation of the BMW 7 Series was manufactured and marketed by BMW from 2008 to 2015 in two full-size luxury sedans configurations: F01 (short-wheelbase) and F02 (long-wheelbase) configurations.
 The fifth generation is informally referred to collectively as the F01.

 The F01 was the first BMW with a hybrid drivetrain, 8-speed automatic transmission or turbocharged V12 engine.
 It was the second 7 Series marketed with a turbocharged petrol engine, after the European E23 745i), or all-wheel drive (marketed as xDrive).
 The wheelbase was increased by 8 cm over the outgoing 7 Series.
 BMW also marketed an F03 model as the "High Security 7 Series" armoured car as well as an F04 model as a "ActiveHybrid 7" hybrid-electric model.

 In July 2015, BMW transitioned production from the F01 to the BMW 7 Series (G11).

 Development and launch

 The car's exterior was designed by Karim Habib, retaining elements from its E65 7 Series predecessor.
 The headlamps were reminiscent to the E65 though smaller and the grille was both wider and larger, extending further into the front apron.
 The F01 7 Series was larger than its predecessor, adding 1.7 in to the overall length and 3.2 in to the wheelbase while gaining more weight.

 BMW presented the F01 at Moscow's Red Square on 8 July 2008.
 Other launch events included the Paris Motor Show in October and the Los Angeles International Auto Show in November.